badlydrawnrob/anki/README.md

 **This simply means things you will, and won't learn** from the enormity of learning resources we all have at our disposal.
 Concrete goals keep you on track, a learning frame helps avoid wasted time.
 Looking for a job?
 A hobby project?
 A budding entrepreneur?
 Frames change over time and differ person to person, but if you're starting from scratch, it really helps guide you (I wish I'd done that starting out).

 Mine is "prototyping Elm apps with Python and SQLite to validate my digital product ideas".
 That means academic research, complex servers, deep learning, huge apps, other languages, and so on, is 100% OUT; I don't code every day so the learning must be light and apps simple.
-Here's a [more more detailed example of a learning frame](https://github.com/badlydrawnrob/elm-playground/tree/master/programming-elm) from the "Programming Elm" book I worked through.
+Here's a [more detailed example of a learning frame](https://github.com/badlydrawnrob/elm-playground/tree/master/programming-elm) from the "Programming Elm" book I worked through.

 ## Keep it simple, stupid!